This policy exists to protect your property, as bikes left on campus overnight or for more than just a few days can attract thieves to the campus.

 On-Campus Student Parking

-All students with cars who live beyond a one-mile radius of the Institute may obtain an on-campus student parking permit after you have paid all school fees for the current semester.
+All students with cars who live beyond a 1.5 mile radius of the Institute may obtain an on-campus student parking permit after you have paid all school fees for the current semester.
 Student parking permits will be issued at the Security Office.
 A copy of your car registration form, your Institute library/ID card, your automobile registration card, and proof of insurance are required.

 Parking is available on a first-come, first-served basis.
 The student parking permit does not guarantee a parking space.
 Students should not park in any other campus lot prior to 4 pm on weekdays.
 However, they may use any lot on campus—with or without a permit—after 4 pm on weekdays, anytime on weekends, and holidays.